 Coffee estates like Bela Vista take full advantage of Sul de Minas.
-The region’s mild climate allows Bela Vista to explore natural, washed, pulped natural and more esoteric fermentation processing methods and maximize the potential of every crop.
-Complex aromas with floral notes, mild acidity with citric notes, and high sweetness with red fruit notes are some of the highlights present in cup quality.
+The region’s mild climate allows Bela Vista to explore natural, washed, pulped natural and more esoteric fermentation processing methods.
+Complex aromas with high sweetness and notes of dried fruit and nuts are some of the highlights present in cup quality.

 With a reputation as a top-quality producer, Bela Vista brings together passion and tradition to deliver a coffee culture built on sustainable pillars.
 Antônio is a Volcafe Way farmer and employs advanced agricultural practices to improve quality and efficiency on his estate.

-In the static dried process, the coffee dries slowly in specially adapted boxes that alternate heat and cold air in 12 hour cycles.
-Coffee cherries continue dehydrating slowly while in contact with other cherries allowing fruity and winey notes to come forth.
+In the static dried process, the coffee dries slowly in specially adapted boxes that alternate heat and cold air in 12-hour cycles.
+Coffee cherries continue dehydrating slowly while in contact with other cherries allowing fruity and winey notes to bloom forth.

 Located in the south of Minas Gerais, the Sul de Minas region of Brazil is where thousands of smallholders grow coffee among steep slopes and sweeping valleys.
-With its rich soil and mild climate, the mountainous topography produces an ideal terroir for high-quality coffee.
-Mechanization is limited due to the terrain, and a majority of producers maintain colonial farming practices.
+With its rich soil and mild climate, the mountainous topography provides an ideal terroir for high-quality coffee.

 Region Nepomuceno, Sul de Minas, Minas Gerais